 In both of the cases referenced above, the cost of the expert was a fraction of what was gained for our client at trial.
 In the custody example, a parent regained full custody of a child.
 In the financial case, our client walked away from the negotiating table with tens of thousands of extra dollars than she ever thought she'd get in the final divorce settlement.
 Many would consider those benefits to be well worth the extra cost on the front end to properly prepare the family court case from the beginning.

 If you are facing a complex family law case, be sure to hire an attorney who has a large network of experts to consult with about your case, if necessary.
 Interview your attorney about how many cases he or she has used experts to determine how experienced the attorney is with working with these experts.
 Your case's outcome is worth the extra time and money to prepare properly so that the chance of a positive result is as high as possible for you and your family.

 The Stevens Firm, P.A. - Family Law Center has provided exceptional legal counsel and support to families throughout South Carolina for over two decades, handling all matters of family law, such as child custody, child support, and divorce, including cases which require special attention from experts.
 We are well-equipped to handle all divorce and family law matters, no matter your circumstances.
-Contact us at (864) 598-9172 or by clicking here to schedule an initial consultation.
+Contact us at (864) 598-9172 to schedule an initial consultation.